stefanprodan/swarmprom/README.md

       mode: global
 ```

-Collecting Docker Swarm metrics with Prometheus is not a smooth process and
+Collecting Docker Swarm metrics with Prometheus is not a smooth process, and
 because of `group_left` queries tend to become more complex.
 In the future I hope Swarm DNS will contain the SRV record for hostname and Docker engine
 metrics will expose container metrics replacing cAdvisor all together.